 Networking

 WWKG nodes communicate directly with each other over the network.
-A single port handles both HTTP client requests and node-to-node traffic.
+CLI data commands use the node’s QUIC endpoint.

 How nodes find each other